armbian/documentation/docs/User-Guide_Basic-Troubleshooting.md

 - "Check for bad blocks" function available in some tools is mostly useless when dealing with SD cards
 - Note that _balenaEtcher_ verifies only 1-2GB that are occupied by the initial unresized image, it does not verify the whole SD card

+## Network

+### MAC Address Conflicts

+If you experience strange network problems, especially if you are running several of these SOC-boards with the same operating system, then the problems may be sourced by not having a real hardware MAC address.
+The operating systems try to generate a hardware MAC address from the CPUid, but what if that SOC has no CPUid either?

+Then you have to do it manually.
+Depending on system and network installation, there are several possibilities:

+- the preferred way: change `/boot/armbianEnv.txt` and add a line:

+        ethaddr=XX:XX:XX:XX:XX:XX

+but that file is interpreted by u-boot, which happens early in boot process, but not every u-boot is able to read that file.

+- next possibility to set mac-address is changing network configuration.
+On systems with **ifupdown** you can do that by changing `/etc/network/interfaces`.
+Add these lines:

+        auto eth0
+        iface eth0 inet dhcp
+            hwaddress ether XX:XX:XX:XX:XX:XX

+- if the above does not work, than your network is probabely controlled by **Network-manager** .
+In directory `/etc/Networkmanager/system-connections` is a file `Wired connection 1.nmconnection`.
+Change entry _cloned-mac-address_ of group **[ethernet]** :

+        [connection]
+        id=Wired connection 1
+        type=ethernet

+        [ethernet]
+        cloned-mac-address=XX:XX:XX:XX:XX:XX

 ## Configuration

 - Some boards require the setup of the correct device tree file or they will not boot.
 Check the board specific documentation for details.